This user guide covers steps for working with data usage labels within the Experience Platform user interface.

-In order to manage data usage labels at the dataset level, you must select an existing dataset or create a new one.
-After logging into Adobe Experience Platform, select Datasets on the left-navigation to open the Datasets workspace.
-This page lists all created datasets belonging to your organization, along with useful details related to each dataset.
+In order to manage data usage labels at the schema level, you must select an existing schema or create a new one.
+After logging into Adobe Experience Platform, select Schemas on the left-navigation to open the Schemas workspace.
+This page lists all created schemas belonging to your organization, along with useful details related to each schema.

-The next section provides steps for creating a new dataset to apply labels to.
-If you wish to edit labels for an existing dataset, select the dataset from the list and skip ahead to adding data usage labels to the dataset.
+The next section provides steps for creating a new schema to apply labels to.
+If you wish to edit labels for an existing schema, select the schema from the list and skip ahead to adding data usage labels to the schema.

-To edit data usage labels at the dataset level, start by selecting the pencil icon next to the dataset name.
+To edit data usage labels at the dataset level, start by selecting the pencil icon () in the row of the dataset name.

 The Edit Governance Labels dialog opens.
 Within the dialog, check the boxes next to the labels you wish to apply to the dataset.
 Remember that these labels will be inherited by all fields within the dataset.
 The Applied Labels header updates as you check each box, showing the labels you have chosen.
 Once you have selected the desired labels, select Save Changes.

-The Data Governance workspace reappears, showing the labels that you have applied at the dataset level.
-You can also see that the labels are inherited down to each of the fields within the dataset.
+The Data Governance workspace reappears, showing the labels that you have applied at the dataset level in the initial row of the table.
+You can also see the labels, indicated by individual cards, that are inherited down to each of the fields within the dataset.

-Notice that an “x” appears next to the labels at the dataset level, allowing you to remove the labels.
-The inherited labels beside each field do not have an “x” next to them and appear “greyed out” with no ability to remove or edit.
-This is because inherited fields are read-only, meaning they cannot be removed at the field level.
+Labels added at the dataset level have an “x” next to their card.
+This allows you to remove the labels from the entire dataset.
+Inherited labels beside each field do not have an “x” next to them and appear “greyed out”.
+These inherited labels are read-only, meaning they cannot be removed or edited at the field level.

 You can create your own custom usage labels within the Policies workspace in the Experience Platform UI.
 Select Policies in the left-navigation, then select Labels to view a list of existing labels.
 From here, select Create label.